AustinLeath/r6rc/README.md

  ![rmpic2.png](home/images/rmpic2.PNG)

 ## Affiliation
-- The Rainbow Six: Siege | Rank Calculator is in no way shape or form affiliated with Ubisoft and its partners.
+- The R6RC | R6 Rank Calculator is in no way shape or form affiliated with Ubisoft and its partners.
 Any "Rainbow Six: Siege" name, logos and/or images are registered trademarks of Ubisoft.

 ## License
 MIT © <u>[AustinLeath](https://github.com/AustinLeath/mmrcalculator/blob/master/LICENSE)</u>